hirschan/Dark-Mode-Wikipedia/README.md

 🏆 Thank you [jjderooy](https://github.com/jjderooy) for finding and fixing color issue with factorial formulas

+🏆 Thank you [sorenss](https://github.com/sorenss) for detecting issue when editing pages

 ## Future work
 - [ ] Fix Wikipedia mainpages for all languages (fr.wikipedia)
 - [ ] Expand dark mode to Wikipedia's sister projects